-Nuclear science is found in a wide variety of job opportunities, such as research, nuclear power, healthcare and energy.
-The most prominent jobs in this field comprise of nuclear medicine technologist, nuclear physicist, and nuclear engineer.
+Nuclear science is found in a wide variety of job opportunities, such as research, nuclear power, healthcare, and energy.
+The most prominent jobs in this field comprise of nuclear medicine technologists, nuclear physicists, and nuclear engineers.

 Nuclear physicists are employed in all parts of the nuclear exploration in industry, the academic world, and also the government.
-There are organisations that hire nuclear physicists.
+There are organizations that hire nuclear physicists.

 Some of them are:

-- Product development organisations and medical research labs
+- Product development organizations and medical research labs

 - Colleges, universities.